01alchemist/TurboScript/README.md

 `tc add.tbs --wasm --out add.wasm`

 ## Join ![Slack](https://01alchemist.com/images/slack-logo-small.png)
-You need an invitation to join slack. open a ticket with your email address.
+You need an invitation to join Slack.
+Open a ticket with your email address.
 I will make it happen.

 # Roadmap